 Most married couples will opt to file their federal taxes together, using the married filing jointly filing status, because it provides the greatest benefit.
 It’s only advantageous to use the married filing separately status in very limited situations.

-Even though it makes sense to file a joint federal return, if your state situation is complicated enough, it may make sense to file separate state returns, as in the situation above.
-The primary problem is that it’s impossible to determine the residency of a joint state return when each spouse is living in a different place.
+Even though it makes sense to file a joint federal return, if your state situation is complicated enough, it may make sense to file separate state returns.

-The man’s situation is pretty simple.
-He was a resident of NY for all of 2012.
+Take the example listed above; the man’s situation is pretty simple- he was a resident of NY for all of 2013.
 It’s pretty clear that he has to file a NY resident return.
 This will tax him on all of his income for the entire year, no matter where it was earned.

-His wife’s situation is more complex because halfway through 2012 she moved from OH to NY.
+His wife’s situation is more complex because halfway through the year she moved from OH to NY.
 This means that she needs to file an OH part-year resident return and then a NY part-year resident return.

 Her OH part-year resident return will tax her on all of her income (no matter where it was earned) for that portion of the year that she was a permanent resident of OH.
 Her NY part-year resident return will tax her on all of her income (no matter where it was earned) for the portion of the year that she was a permanent resident of NY.